Word Count: 2,830/5,102

 "Because if I were in your shoes, I would have killed him."

-At that, she finally looked away, staring at the floor.
+At that, she finally looked away, staring at the wall with a distant look in her eyes.
 "When I was fifteen, my godfather was murdered in front of me.
 I chased after his killer to get revenge, but-" She sighed.
-"I attacked her; did things that I'm not proud of."
-She looked back up at him.
+"I attacked her; did things that I'm not particularly proud of."
+She looked back at him.
 "But she just laughed and said I wasn't strong enough.
-She was over twice my age, with a lot more experience than me and absolutely no conscience.
-She made fun of me and ended up getting away.
+She was over twice my age, with far more experience and skill and absolutely no conscience.
+She made fun of me before she escaped.
 I hated myself for not being strong enough to kill her.
 I would have.
-Gladly.
-If I had just been strong enough."
+Gladly, at the time, though I suspect I would have regretted it soon after, but I just wasn't strong enough."

 "Are-" Finally, she seemed as hesitant as she should.
 "Are the flowers okay?
 Can I send them again?
 Or would you rather I didn't?"

 He thought about that for a moment.
 "Shan-" He swallowed.
-"Shannon loved white carnations," he said, giving tacit permission without saying it outright.
+"Shannon loved white carnations," he said, giving tacit permission, even though he couldn't bring himself to say so outright.

-She smiled.
+She smiled and he was surprised to see how it lit up her face in a way that most of her smiles never did.
 "I'm glad.
 I didn't want to upset you.
-I just wanted to help," she said, opening the door and stepping out.
+I just wanted to help."
+She inclined her head at him before opening the door and stepping out.

 Surprisingly enough, she had.

-He followed her out of the room and quickly overtook her.
-"You ever get tired of Pacci, say the word."
+He followed her out of the room and quickly overtook her, his legs much longer than hers.
+"You ever get tired of Pacci, just say the word."
+It was the closest he would ever get to a thank you.

-She looked up at him and grinned.
+She looked up and sent him a knowing grin.
 "I think I'll stick with Chris for a while.
 I like my team.
 But if that ever changes, I'll let you know."

-Pacci and Yates had returned while they were gone.
+Pacci and Yates had returned from their errand while they were gone.
 Pacci was going over the report Black had left him.
 He asked her a few questions before nodding and disappearing up to Morrow's office.

-Bartlett said something to her with a teasing grin, which caused Yates to smack him in the shoulder.
+Bartlett said something to her with a teasing grin, which caused Yates to smack him on the shoulder.
 He pouted and the two women laughed.

-The corner of his mouth twitched involuntarily, which he managed to school back into his normal frown before Black glanced over at him.
+The corner of his mouth twitched involuntarily, which he managed to school back into his normal scowl before Black glanced over at him.
 She sent him an understanding smile and he nodded in recognition.
-Her smile widened, lighting up her eyes, before she turned back to the rest of her team.
+Her smile widened, lightning up her eyes again, before she turned back to the rest of her team.

-Jethro glanced back down at the letter one last time before looking at the flowers.
-Maybe this year wouldn't be as bad as all the others.
+Jethro glanced back down at the letter in his hand one last time before looking at the flowers.
+Maybe this year wouldn't be as bad as all the others had been.